 When a basis of integrals for a particular problem is known, generalized unitarity cuts can be used to identify the basis coefficients via

 with $|\graph{}|$ the number of symmetries of the graph and where the sum is over integral basis elements which have at least the same propagators as $E(G)$.
-Integral basis identification and construction is often a highly nontrivial task involving many subtleties.
-As such, significant effort has been put into identifying particularly good choices of bases \cite{Bourjaily:2017wjl} and developing basis-agnostic formalisms \cite{Gardi:2022wro,Frellesvig:2020qot}.
+Integral basis identification and construction is often a highly non-trivial task involving many subtleties.
+As such, significant effort has been put into identifying particularly good choices of bases \cite{Bourjaily:2017wjl} and developing basis-agnostic methods \cite{Gardi:2022wro,Frellesvig:2020qot}.
 Luckily, we will see below that the tails have relatively simple and easy-to-identify integral bases.
-Even better, the matching between cuts and integral basis coefficients is nearly a direct equality, modulo details about ``non-planar'' channels that will be discussed in situ.
+Even better, the matching between cuts and integral-basis coefficients is nearly a direct equality, modulo details about ``non-planar'' channels that will be discussed in situ.